d-goldin/nix-drv-debug-1p/how_to_troubleshoot_derivations.md

 which produces the same error as our full expression.
-At this point we likely already know that we made a mistake defining our version as an attribute set instead of a string and can confirm it with a fixed up expression in the repl;
+At this point we likely already know that we made a mistake defining our version as an attribute set instead of a string and can confirm it with a fixed up expression in the repl:

 ```
 nix-repl> stdenv.mkDerivation { pname = "hello"; version = "0.0.1"; }